gitxandalf/gameZ/README.md

 #### Alexander Gangemi:
 • What I found to be the most difficult was integrating a Python bases backend into a React / JavaScript frontend and troubleshooting the connection throughout development.

-• A simple example of this is this snippet from our backend `category_routes.py` module that was tied to the frontend module in the Redux store at `category.js`:
+• A simple example of this is this snippet from our backend api routes > `category_routes.py` module that was tied to the frontend module in the Redux store at `category.js`: